BCLibCoop/nnels-a11y-publishing/DropScripts/LangTag/LangTag.ReadMe.md

 ## What it does

-AutoTitle.php is a command-line PHP script which can process an HTML file.
+LangTag.php is a command-line PHP script which can process an HTML file.

 It will look for the &lt;body&gt; and &lt;html&gt; tags.